topseed/nbake/README.md

 		//and then you can make pug via nbake .

 It requires meta.yaml in each folder.
-Ex:
+For example:

+		basedir : ..
-		title = Oh hi
+		title : Oh hi
-		baseddir = ..

-In windows you have to node $Env:userprofile/WHERE-YOUR-INSTALLED/node_modules/nbake/nbake.js .
+In Windows you have to node $Env:userprofile/WHERE-YOU-ARE-INSTALLED/node_modules/nbake/nbake.js .

+If you are using a Powershell terminal, you can repeat previous commands with [Cursor-Up], and get that command back.

-It internaly uses loadjs, nothing else other than Pug and loadjs is mandatory.
+The nbake examples use loadjs.
+No other technology than Pug and loadjs is mandatory.

 - http://github.com/muicss/loadjs

-There is supper set project (Apache 2 license) that allows you to build in the cloud by for using the web admin, a bit like WordPress admin, here:
+There is superset project (Apache 2 license) that allows you to build in the cloud by for using the web admin, a bit like WordPress admin, here:
  - http://github.com/topseed/nbake-admin
-Admin super set requires deployment to AWS S3.
+Admin superset requires deployment to AWS S3.
 You can use FTP (ex: CyberDuck) in nbake cli to deploy to AWS S3 (with an 'IAM' id, key, secret and bucket name).
-It is recomended that you start using that project as well as soon as you deel comfortable with nbake.
+It is recommended that you start using that project as well as soon as you feel comfortable with nbake.

-Sample app uses http://semantic-ui.com framework, but you can use any ( http://keycdn.com/blog/front-end-frameworks )
+The sample app uses http://semantic-ui.com framework, but you can use any ( http://keycdn.com/blog/front-end-frameworks )

-Supports native appstore (IOS, Andorid) https://github.com/topseed/nabke-native-appstore
+Nbake supports native appstore (IOS, Andorid) https://github.com/topseed/nbake-native-appstore

 Source code is here http://github.com/topseed/nbake-src, other nbake projects are here: